openbaton/docs/docs/index.md

 * Sending us an email to: [info-at-openbaton-dot-org]

 ## Supported by
 Open Baton is a project developed by Fraunhofer FOKUS and TU Berlin.
-It is supported by different European publicly funded projects: [NUBOMEDIA][nubomedia], [Mobile Cloud Networking][mcn], [SoftFIRE][softfire].
-Open Baton is one of the main components of the [5G Berlin][5g-berlin] initiative.
+It is supported by different European publicly funded projects: [NUBOMEDIA][nubomedia], [Mobile Cloud Networking][mcn], and [SoftFIRE][softfire].
+Open Baton represents also one of the main components of the [5G Berlin][5g-berlin] initiative.

 [5g-berlin]: http://www.5g-berlin.org/
 [autoscaling-system]: https://github.com/openbaton/autoscaling